DominicChm/c-types/README.md

 # c-type-util

-c-types is a utility library to help with encoding and decoding data in Node.js's [Buffers](https://nodejs.org/api/buffer.html).
+c-type-util is a utility library to help with encoding and decoding data in Node.js's [Buffers](https://nodejs.org/api/buffer.html).
 It provides a standard interface to read/write different types, making it useful for creating dynamic parsers.